google/pinject/README.rst

 want to read the condensed summary section at the end, so that you get an idea of what Pinject is like and how it might differ from libraries you're used to.

+There is a changelog of differences between released versions near the end of this README.

 Why Pinject?
 ============